 Lady Anne's Needlework Online Festival 2026

 Our next Lady Anne's Needlework Festival celebrates a special Scottish needlework collection that has been part of our lives at CWC for over 30 years.
 It's now time to tell the full story!
-Class bookings coming soon.
+Class bookings now open.

 8 Special Events